Jonathan ben Uzziel

 Jonathan ben Uzziel (יונתן בן עוזיאל) was one of the 80 tannaim who studied under Hillel the Elder during the time of Roman-ruled Judea.
-A book of kabbalah known as Sefer Migdanim has been attributed to him.

 Jonathan ben Uzziel is mentioned several times in the Talmud.
-Jonathan rendered an Aramaic translation of the Major and Minor Prophets which still survives today.
+Jonathan rendered an Aramaic translation (targum) of the Major and Minor Prophets which still survives today.
 When he wished to procure a translation of the Ketuvim, a Divine voice (Hebrew: bat ḳol) was heard telling him that what he had done was sufficient for humanity.
+"Yonatan ben Uziel is most famous for Targum Yonatan—his Aramaic translation and elucidation on the Prophets.
+When he composed it, tradition tells us, the Land of Israel trembled, and a heavenly voice called out, “Who has revealed My secrets to mortals?”
+Yonatan humbly responded that he had done so not for his own honor, but to help the Jewish people understand the words of the Prophets.
+He wanted to do the same for the Writings (Ketuvim), but was stopped by Heaven, as those secrets are reserved for the Messianic era."

 Early life

+Little is known about Jonathan ben Uzziel's early upbringing, except that he was one of Hillel the Elder's most outstanding pupils.